 Complexity of Vawtrak

 Vawtrak is famous for its complexity.
 In January, security experts analyzed the malware code in detail.
 The data obtained showed that the Trojan is built in several layers which are organized by level of complexity.
-Vawtrak’s behavior is configured to perform complex steps – decrypt blocks of data, invoke binaries, and use the built-in rich feature set.
+Vawtrak’s behavior is configured to perform complex steps – decrypt blocks of data, Analysis of Banking Trojan Vawtrak invoke binaries and use the built-in rich feature set.
 Malicious operations are performed in the virtual memory space of the Trojan horse.

 What is the impact of VAWTRAK to users and organizations?